 Light Chopping

-For light chopping of small limbs, a machete is very effective for the same reasons as trail clearing.
+For light chopping of small limbs on live shrubs or trees, a machete is very effective for the same reasons as trail clearing.
 A machete is very efficient at slicing and chopping through green wood!
 This is because green wood is easier to work and cut.
 [2]

-Think of people who carve spoons.
+Think of people who carve spoons or statues out of wood.
 They don’t use dry wood, as it is too difficult to cut and control your cuts.
-They use freshly cut green wood, then allow the wood to dry in a bag of the moist shavings.
+They use freshly cut green wood for their piece, then allow the wood to dry in a bag of the moist shavings.

-So, if your wood is green, or soft a machete is better for chopping.
-However, if the wood is dry, or has been dead – then the extra force you get from the concentrated weight of a hatched is superior.
-So, like many things in life, it depends on what you are doing and the state of the wood.
+So, if your wood is green or soft a machete is better for chopping.
+However, if the wood is dry, or has been dead for some time – then the extra force you get from the concentrated weight of a hatched is superior.
+So, like many things in life, it depends on what you are doing as well as the state of the wood.

 Tree felling